 Column

-I discuss the political backbone and virtues of our times
+I discuss the backbone and virtues of our times

 in relation to the political and institutional practices